meilisearch/strapi-plugin-meilisearch/README.md

 Each index in MeiliSearch can be customized with specific settings.
 It is possible to add your [MeiliSearch settings](https://docs.meilisearch.com/reference/features/settings.html#settings) configuration to the indexes you create using `settings` field in your model's config.

-The settings are added when either adding a whole collection to MeiliSearch or when updating a collection in MeiliSearch.
+The settings are added when either: adding a collection to MeiliSearch or when updating a collection in MeiliSearch.
 The settings are not updated when documents are added through the [`listeners`](-apply-hooks).

 **For example**
 ```js